terrapower/armi/doc/user/grids.rst

     Fourteen-ring, full-core, flats-up hexagonal lattice map.

-Perhaps the less common version is the corners up lattice.
-Notice that the main difference here is the location and layout of the ``-`` spacers.
+The other version is the corners up lattice.
+Notice how the ``-`` spacers were used differently to have one versus a line of hexagonal grid cells in the top row.
+This is not strictly a function of "flats vs corners", but of the orientation of the outer lattice rings.

 .. code-block:: yaml